-- 1. Install 90 degree air swivel fitting (I) to the top of the air spring (Q) (Figure 1).
-Use a 7/16" open end wrench being careful to tighten on the metal hex nut only.
-Tighten 1 and 1/2 turns.
-Do not over tighten. - NOTE: This fitting is precoated with sealant. - 2.
+- 1. Install 90 degree air swivel fitting (E) to the top of the air spring (A) (Figure 1).
+Use a /16" open end wrench being careful to tighten on the metal hex nut only.
+Tighten 1 /2 turns.
+Do not over tighten.
+NOTE: This fitting is precoated with sealant. - 2.
 Guide the fitting through the center mounting hole in the upper bracket (Figure 1). - 3.
-Attach the air spring to the lower bracket using flat washer (K) and bolt (J).
+Attach the air spring to the lower bracket using flat washer (H) and bolt (G).
+Carefully hand turn the air spring onto the lower mounting bolt.
 Leave loose for later adjustment. - 4.
-Install a nylon nut (L) over the air fitting and onto the upper threadpost of the air spring (Figure 1).
-Tighten to 4 ft/lbs.
+Loosely, install nylon nut (F) over the air fitting and onto the upper threadpost of the air spring (Figure 1).